 Oswald said, “We want our reputation to speak for itself.
 The people will find us.”

 “The right people,” added Billy with a touch of snobbery.

-As the name suggested, the Hattery sold men’s hats.
-Both the shop and the men were chic and edgy.
-Oswald and Billy designed and, often, made the hats themselves.
+The Hattery sold men’s hats and both the shop and the owners were chic and edgy.
+Oswald and Billy designed and often made the hats themselves.
 The Hattery had an assortment of boutique hats; Ecuadorian panamas, Fred Astaire fedoras, aristocratic bowlers, summer boaters, casual and cool newsboys, versatile and stylish beanies, and glamorous top hats.

 “We sell everything but baseball caps,” said Billy.